superman-lopez/monitor-timeouts/README.md

 # monitor-timeouts
-Simple bash script that uses pings to checks network disconnects
+Simple bash script that uses ping for timeouts as a way to determine network disconnects
 ## Install

 To download this bash script and give it the correct permissions: